Urban Warfare Course

 + It has good baskets.

 + The tees are mostly grass marked with a 4x4 board set in the ground, or marked out on the pavement.
-Most of the tees are also marked with a metal post.
+Most of the tees are also marked with a metal post, and there are tee signs to aid with navigation.

 + Course maps are available at the main park building.
 I highly advise getting one.